ARKTIK-ARKITEK/ARKTIK-Access/THE_ASSEMBLY/scripture-study/Issac/Torah/Genesis 12 — The Call of Abram.md

 ## Clarification & Insight

 - **“Lech Lecha”** is not only a command but an invitation to discover identity and destiny.
-- **Abram’s faith** begins with obedience, not full understanding.
-This is the model for covenantal trust.
+- **Abram’s fear leads to deception**, convincing Sarai to withhold the truth and expose Pharaoh to unintended sin.
-- **Sarai’s identity** is concealed not for deception but for protection—showing the fragile balance between faith and strategy.
+- **Pharaoh was tricked**, and though he acted innocently based on misinformation, **he still suffered consequences** for violating divine order.
-- **The blessing of nations** is rooted in alignment with GOD’s chosen servant.
+- **GOD intervened** to restore Sarai and correct the situation, underscoring the importance of truth and order in covenant interactions.

 ---

 ## Reflection & Notes

-- How does Abram’s departure from his homeland mirror spiritual migration?
+- How does Abram’s fear challenge his faith?
-- What can we learn from the tension between promise (Canaan) and problem (famine)?
+- What are the consequences of half-truths when they intersect with divine plans?
-- Why does GOD use affliction in Egypt to protect Sarai?
+- How does Pharaoh’s integrity—even after being deceived—contrast with Abram’s?
-- How does this chapter foreshadow the exodus narrative?
+- What does this teach us about GOD’s protection of covenantal vessels, even when leaders fail?

 ---